sbrudz/sbrudz.github.io/_posts/2015-08-09-coaching-for-consultants.md

 title:  "Coaching for Consultants"
 author: Steve Brudz
 date:   2015-08-09
+description: Coaching is a powerful technique for helping others to overcome challenges they’re facing.
+Learn 6 steps for effective coaching.
 ---
 Coaching is a powerful technique for helping others to overcome challenges they’re facing.
 Using it, you can get people unstuck and enable them to move forward and grow.
 In my role as a consultant, it’s a technique that I use regularly when working with clients.